joel-chu/anagram-example/README.md

 ```

 For developers using Deepin 20.x system, you might want to take a look at this [note about setting up node.js](./doc/deepin-20.md) on your system.

+Also, I have written a [development change log](./doc/changelog.md) to explain more in depth about the why and how.

 ## Python